ritza-co/device42-docs/docs/auto-discovery/sccm-discovery-net-tool.md

 ![Diagnostic Settings](/assets/images/autodiscovery-05.png)

-If you have trouble with autodiscovery using the application, we now have a section to generate a log bundle to send to the Device42 team for diagnosis.
+If you have trouble with autodiscovery using the application, you can use the new **Diagnostic Settings** section to generate a log bundle to send to the Device42 team for diagnosis.
 This section allows you to set the location of the logs, select which logs to keep, and generate a bundle.

 ### Summary

-The **Summary** section displays a summary list of results of recent discovery attempts against a list of discovered IPs, including a date and timestamp.
-Looking at the summary is a quick way to determine if discovery against a specific IP succeeded or failed, and if failed, if the failure was possibly due to the instance residing on the IP being unreachable \[‘TCP Ping’\], or maybe because of authentication errors \[‘Authenticated’\].
-A value of ‘True’ in the ‘Sent to D42’ column means that CI data in the Device42 CMDB was updated for that particular line’s instance.
+The **Summary** section displays a summary list of the results of recent discovery attempts against a list of discovered IPs, including a date and timestamp.
+Looking at the summary is a quick way to determine whether discovery against a specific IP succeeded or failed, and if it failed, whether the failure occurred because the instance residing on the IP was unreachable \[‘TCP Ping’\] or because there were authentication errors \[‘Authenticated’\].
+A value of ‘True’ in the ‘Sent to D42’ column means that CI data in the Device42 CMDB was updated for the instance in that particular line.

 * * *